sfigg/commercialization-public/design/device-experiences/OEM-hardware-based-protection.md

 ---
-title: Hardware-based protection considerations for OEMs
+title: Hardware considerations for secure systems
-description: Provides guidance on what an OEM should do to enable Hardware-based protections
+description: Provides guidance on what an OEM should do to enable hardware-based protections
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'